multnomah-county-it/libpaging2/README.md

 The Central page provides Central Library staff the option of organizing their paging items into multiple, separate lists, based on shelving location.
-This is helpful, given the large size and multi-floor design of the bulding.
-The Central page is configured via a YAML file that filters items into groups based on Symphony's current location and call number.
+This is helpful, given the large size and multi-floor design of the building.
+The Central page is configured via a YAML file that filters list items into groups based on Symphony's current location and call number.
 Regular expressions are used to define the call number filters.

 Because retrieving the paging list data from Symphony is a fairly slow process--it takes about 20 seconds on Multnomah County Library's system--the application comes with a list generation utility,